bessagroup/rvesimulator/README.md

 ### **State of need**

-In order to use this repo, one needs first to know basics of ABAQUS secondary development, and basic under standing of design of experiment (DoE).
+In order to use this repo, one needs first to know basics of ABAQUS secondary development, and basic under standing of design of experiment (DoE) so that one can design their own RVEs.

 ---